KennethTrecy/comroconbu/README.md

 - The value of [`output.interop`] of every configuration is `esModule`.

 ## Notes
-It is optional to attribute this repository in other template/projects.

-### Branch
-This branch can be used to other branches, templates, or projects.

-Testing framework and other necessary packages were already installed in this branch.

 ### Want to contribute?
 Read the [contributing guide] for different ways to contribute in the project.